Is Bleeding or Spotting During Ovulation Normal?

 Most women have two ovaries, which contain all the eggs they will ever produce by the time they are born.
 During ovulation, an egg is released from an ovary and travels down a fallopian tube, where it has the opportunity to become fertilized in the right conditions.
 In some cases, two or more eggs are released (thus explaining fraternal twins, the result of the fertilization and implantation of two separate eggs during the same cycle).

 Many women know when they ovulate based on the signs and symptoms they experience during this phase in their cycle.
-Common signs of ovulation include an increase in basal body temperature, a surge in luteinizing hormone (LH) levels, cervical mucus that looks like egg whites, a change in the position of the cervix, and a positive ovulation test (administered by your doctor or bought over the counter).
-Common symptoms of ovulation include breast tenderness, ovulation pain (mittelschmerz), bloating, and increased sexual desire.
-These signs and symptoms are so predictable for some women that they depend on them to predict ovulation and prevent conception by using a barrier method of birth control or abstinence during their fertility window.
+Common signs of ovulation include an increase in basal body temperature, a surge in luteinizing hormone (LH) levels, cervical mucus that looks like egg whites and is more watery, a change in the position of the cervix, and a positive ovulation test (administered by your doctor or bought over the counter).

 What are the Causes of Bleeding During Ovulation?